crawl/crawl/crawl-ref/docs/crawl_manual.rst

 A mage is not an available character background by itself, but a type of background, encompassing Hedge Wizards, Conjurers, Summoners, Necromancers, various Elementalists and Venom Mages.
 Mages are the best at using magic.
-Among other things, they start with a robe and a selection of spells which should see them through the first several levels.
+Among other things, they start with a robe, a potion of magic, and spells which should see them through the first several levels of the Dungeon.

 Hedge Wizards
   A Hedge Wizard is a magician who does not specialise in any area of magic.